Jimmy Tarbuck

 James Joseph Tarbuck (born 6 February 1940) is an English comedian, singer, actor, entertainer and game show host.

-He was a host of Sunday Night at the London Palladium in the mid-1960s, and hosted numerous game shows and quiz shows on ITV during the 1970s, 1980s and early 1990s.
-He is also known for leading ITV's Live From Her Majesty's and its subsequent incarnations during the 1980s.
+Tarbuck was a host of Sunday Night at the London Palladium in the mid-1960s and hosted numerous game shows and quiz shows on ITV during the 1970s, 1980s and early 1990s.
+He is also known for leading ITV's Live from Her Majesty's and its subsequent incarnations during the 1980s.

-Actress and television and radio presenter Liza Tarbuck is his daughter.
+Actress, television and radio presenter Liza Tarbuck is his daughter.